-When I next opened my eyes, I realized we were on the highway and I'd fallen asleep.
+When I next opened my eyes, I realized we were on the highway.

 "What happened?"
 I mumbled, sitting up.
 Ryan's head turned towards me but his expression was lost in the darkness.
 By the clock on the dash, I was able to tell that I'd only been asleep for fifteen minutes or so.
 I wondered belatedly what'd happened to my car.